ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 1. *Minimize* the likelihood and/or impact of vulnerabilities that are released in production code.
 2. *Maximize* the detection of vulnerabilities during compilation or test (especially when using instrumented test code), so they can be repaired before release.
-3. Detect underhanded code[^Wheeler20] (especially Trojan source[^wp-trojansource]), where practical, to make peer review more effective.
+3. Detect underhanded code[^Wheeler2020] (especially Trojan source[^Boucher2021]), where practical, to make peer review more effective.

 This guidance cannot guarantee these results.
 However, when combined with other measures, they can significantly help.

-[^Wheeler20]: Wheeler, David, [Initial Analysis of Underhanded Source Code](https://www.ida.org/research-and-publications/publications/all/i/in/initial-analysis-of-underhanded-source-code), Institute for Defense Analysis, April 2020.
+[^Wheeler2020]: Wheeler, David, [Initial Analysis of Underhanded Source Code](https://www.ida.org/research-and-publications/publications/all/i/in/initial-analysis-of-underhanded-source-code), Institute for Defense Analysis, April 2020.

-[^wp-trojansource]: Wikipedia contributors, [Trojan Source](https://en.wikipedia.org/w/index.php?title=Trojan_Source&oldid=1187570322), Wikipedia, 2023-11-30.
+[^Boucher2021]: Boucher, Nicholas and Anderson, Ross, ["Trojan Source: Invisible Vulnerabilities"](https://doi.org/10.48550/arXiv.2111.00169), arXiv:2111.00169 [cs.CR], 2021-10-30.
+Published in the [32nd USENIX Security Symposium](https://www.usenix.org/conference/usenixsecurity23/presentation/boucher) (USENIX Security '23).
+For more context see, e.g., Krebs, Brian [‘Trojan Source’ Bug Threatens the Security of All Code](https://krebsonsecurity.com/2021/11/trojan-source-bug-threatens-the-security-of-all-code/), KrebsOnSecurity, 2021-11-01 and the [related Hacker News discussion](https://news.ycombinator.com/item?id=29062982), Wikipedia contributors, [Trojan Source](https://en.wikipedia.org/w/index.php?title=Trojan_Source&oldid=1187570322), Wikipedia, 2023-11-01, and Common Vulnerability Enumeration Database, [CVE-2021-42574](https://www.cve.org/CVERecord?id=CVE-2021-42574), 2021-11-01.

 ## Recommended Compiler Options